adrihans/Decoding_NER_Biases/README.md

   - City
   - Country
 5. Company names
+  - Western vs non-western
+  - Size ?

-The main inspiration for this project comes from [this article](https://arxiv.org/pdf/2008.03415.pdf), but we thought researchers were not going far enough and moreover that they did not very defined how they can say that the specific first names they test the models on are only associated with a certain ethnical category.
+The main inspiration for this project comes from [this article](https://arxiv.org/pdf/2008.03415.pdf), but we thought researchers were not going far enough in their exploration - they were only testing biases depending on gender and ethnical groups.
+Moreover, the way they defined the first names was not really satisfying.
+Indeed, we were not satisfied with the fact they defined specific first names for each ethnicity while we know that there is no such thing as first names exclusively associated with one ethnicity.
-Therefore, as a first step for the first names, we followed the exact same procedure as them, but we then tried to go further using additional datasets, mentionned below or in more detailed on the GitHub page.
+Therefore, as a first step for the whole project and particurally for the *first names* part, we followed the exact same procedure as them, but we then tried to go further using additional datasets, mentionned below or in more detailed on [the GitHub page](https://adrihans.github.io/Decoding_NER_Biases/).

 ## Content of this repository